Baryon acoustic oscillations with the cross-correlation of spectroscopic and photometric samples

-A notable advantage of the $R$-average over the angle average is that it can preserve the physical scales inherent in large-scale structure such as the scale of baryon acoustic oscillation in which we are interested, {\em if} the assumed cosmological model for the $R$-$\theta$ conversion is closer to the true underlying cosmology.
+A notable advantage of the $R$-average over the angle average is that it can preserve the physical scales inherent in large-scale structure such as the scale of BAO in which we are interested.
 On the other hand, the $\theta$-average mixes different scales in large-scale structure, thus smearing the BAO scale in the observed cross-correlation function.
 We emphasize that this $R$-average is useful when a spectroscopic catalogue is available for the cross-correlation measurement.
-In contrast, in the case of the auto-correlation analysis of photometric samples, the conversion from $\theta$ to $R$ is severely affected by photo-$z$ uncertainties, which can lead to a smearing or systematic offset of the BAO feature.
+In contrast, in the case of the auto-correlation analysis of photometric samples, the conversion from $\theta$ to $R$ is severely affected by photo-$z$ uncertainties, which can lead to a smearing and systematic offset of the BAO feature.

 We can express the projected cross-correlation function in terms of the power spectrum as follows.
-First, in the case that the spectroscopic sample has a redshift distribution, the projected cross-correlation can be expressed as
+First, considering the spectroscopic sample redshift distribution, the projected cross-correlation can be expressed as